Blood on the Tracks

-Blood on the Tracks is the fifteenth studio album by American singer-songwriter Bob Dylan, released on January 20, 1975, by Columbia Records.
+Blood on the Tracks is the fifteenth studio album by the American singer-songwriter Bob Dylan, released on January 20, 1975, by Columbia Records.
 The album marked Dylan's return to Columbia after two albums with Asylum Records.
 Dylan began recording the album at an A & R studio in New York City in September 1974.
 In December, shortly before Columbia was due to release the album, Dylan abruptly re-recorded much of the material in Sound 80 studio in Minneapolis.
 The final album contains five tracks recorded in New York and five from Minneapolis.
 The songs have been linked to tensions in Dylan's personal life, including his estrangement from his then-wife Sara.
 One of their children, Jakob Dylan, described the songs as "my parents talking".
-Dylan denied that the songs were autobiographical.
+Dylan has denied that the songs were autobiographical.

 Blood on the Tracks initially received mixed reviews, but has since been acclaimed by critics and fans as one of Dylan's best albums; various publications have listed it as one of the greatest albums of all time.
 It was a commercial success, peaking at No. 1 on the Billboard 200 and No. 4 on the UK Albums Chart; the single "Tangled Up in Blue" peaked at No. 31 on the Billboard Hot 100.
 It remains one of Dylan's best-selling studio releases, with a double-platinum certification by the Recording Industry Association of America (RIAA) for at least two million copies sold in the United States.
 In 2015, it was inducted into the Grammy Hall of Fame.

 Blood on the Tracks was voted number 7 in the third edition of Colin Larkin's book All Time Top 1000 Albums (2000).
 In 2003, the album was ranked number 16 on Rolling Stone's list of the “500 Greatest Albums of All Time”, rising to number 9 in the 2020 revision of the list.
 In 2004, it placed number 5 on Pitchfork's list of the "Top 100 Albums of the 1970s".
 A high-definition 5.1 surround sound edition of the album was released on SACD by Columbia in 2003.